Zwad1220/Morabaraba-SD/README.md

 ### Known Limitations
 - WebGL performance may vary depending on hardware or browser
 - Multiplayer Networking is not implemented
+- Game logic does not work on mobile

 ### Future Improvements
 Potential future improvements include:
-- Online multiplayer support
+- Online multiplayer support and live chat
 - Improved AI using algorithms
-- Mobile responsiveness
 - Additional board themes
+- Additional traditional games
+- Cultural history of games
+- Authentification

 ### System Requirements
 | Requirement | Minimum |